Xan1237/Xander.github.io/README/README.txt

 the page is oppen.
 Finally the css document is devided into three sections using comments.
 These sections are generally for every individual website.
 Although there are some areas especially regarding the header and footer where the css tags are reused from diffrent sections from the css code.

+Dynamic serving
+    My website dynamicly serves all three media types, computer, tablets, and phones.
+It does this by using a combination of the vw and vh and media queries.
+The vw and vh are used in locations such as the width of the form text boxes to dynamicly change size depending on the width of the screen.
+I use media queries to change the orientation of the website weather thats the flex direction from row to column or the grid template to something more mobile friendsly.
+The only change that had to be made for tablets was some font sizes to make sure they dont span over more than one line.
+These media queries can all be found in the css file under their respective comments.

 JavaScript discription: